tim-devereux/PointsToWood/README.md

 # Semantic classification of wood and leaf in TLS forest point clouds

-![Probability of wood predicted by our model from blue to red (Data from Wang et al., 2021](images/our_tropical.png) *Probability of wood from blue to red.
+![Probability of wood predicted by our model from blue to red (Data from Wang et al., 2021](images/our_tropical.png) *Probability of wood predicted by our model from blue to red.
 (Data sourced from Wang et al., 2021)*

 ### Development Environment